AndreasMReumschuessel/de.htwg.cityyanderecarcassonne.web/README.md

 4. Create run configuration with "Run -> Edit Configurations...".
 5. Add "SBT Task".
 6. Enter `run` in the "Tasks:" text input.
-7. Run you configuration.
+7. Run your configuration.
 8. Open `http://localhost:9000` in your webbrowser.
 The first load will take some time since it is compiling.

 ### Future plans
+- CI and automatic deployment to Heroku
-- Implement Silhouette with SSO
+- Merge Silhouette with SSO branch.
 - Implement Chat with (maybe Polymer) and Websockets
+- Develop a matchmaking page